Ludlow Epoch

-In the geological timescale, the Ludlow Epoch (from 426.7 ± 1.5 million years ago to 422.7 ± 1.6 million years ago) occurred during the Silurian Period, after the end of the Homerian Age.
+In the geological timescale, the Ludlow Epoch or Mid-Late Silurian (from 426.7 ± 1.5 million years ago to 422.7 ± 1.6 million years ago) occurred during the Silurian Period, after the end of the Homerian Age.
 It is named for the town of Ludlow in Shropshire, England.

 The Ludlow Epoch is subdivided into two stages: Gorstian and Ludfordian.